-This four-day course will build on your previous backcountry skiing experience.
+This three-day course will build on your previous backcountry skiing experience.
 You will ski a lot of vert in the Snoqualmie backcountry while learning in depth tour planning, route finding, gear management, terrain management, decision making, uphill and downhill movement skills, and much more from our professional ski guides.
-You will meet 2 consecutive weekends in February.
+You will meet 3 consecutive days.

-This four-day course will build on your previous backcountry ski touring experience.
+This three-day course will build on your previous backcountry ski touring experience.
 Snoqualmie Pass's rugged backcountry terrain, less than one hour from Seattle, offers the perfect training ground for this intensive course.
 One day of the course may take place in the Crystal Mountain backcountry.
 Prior ski touring experience required, avalanche education is highly recommended.

 This course is offered consecutive days (Friday, Saturday, and Sunday or Sunday, Monday, and Tuesday) in January, February, and March.